Geometric insights into robust portfolio construction

-If we improved the conditioning of the covariance we would be able to reduce the lower bound on the second angle $\varphi_1$, the angle between the optimal risky portfolio and alpha.
-This would in turn reduce the overall angle between the optimal portfolio and the direction of alpha.
-However, improving the conditioning of the covariance matrix does not mean the $\varphi_0$ will lead to the overall portfolio being closer to alpha.
-It may well drag the optimal portfolio away from the expected alpha because it could move the minimum variance portfolio away from the expected returns more.
+If we improve the conditioning of the covariance matrix we would be able to reduce the upper bound on the second angle $\varphi_1$ (by definition $\phi$), the angle between the optimal risky portfolio and $\ve \alpha$.
+This would in turn reduce the overall angle between the optimal portfolio and the direction of $\ve \alpha$.
+However, improving the conditioning of the covariance matrix does not mean the $\varphi_0$ will lead to the overall portfolio being closer to $\ve \alpha$.
+It may well drag the optimal portfolio away from the expected $\ve \alpha$ because it could move the minimum variance portfolio away from the expected returns.
 This suggests that one should really be minimising $\varphi_1$ {\it i.e.} minimise the angle between the optimal risky portfolio and $\ve \alpha$ (the unconstrained portfolio optimisation), rather than the overall $\ve \alpha$ angle itself (the full constrained portfolio optimisation).